AnisurJony/green-traveller-travel-agency-server-side/README.md

 ## mongoDB

 I have Used mongoDB as database. this is a no SQL data base that working with json object.
-MongoDB, the most popular database for modern apps, and MongoDB Atlas, the global cloud database on AWS, Azure, and GCP
+MongoDB, the most popular database for modern apps, and MongoDB Atlas, the global cloud database on AWS, Azure

 ## core